pmgexpo17/ApiServicePeer/README.md

 Added sas client sample, see ExampleClient content

-PM 05-11-2018
+PM 05-11-2018<br>
-I'm now refactoring to make a Kubernetes with docker application for cloud integration
+I'm now refactoring to make a Kubernetes-docker application for cloud integration